anushadatar/game-of-comparch/README.md

 ![OneDimensionalExample](http://mathworld.wolfram.com/images/eps-gif/ElementaryCA30_1000.gif)

 Cellular automata were conceived by John von Neumann in the 1950s and originally used by him to create self-replicating systems.
-The system created by him was fairly complicated, with each cell able to be in one of 29 different states -- since then more, simpler cellular automata have been explored as tools to solve other problems that are not as well served by traditional computing platforms.
+The system created by him was fairly complicated, with each cell able to be in one of 29 different states -- since then simpler cellular automata have been explored as tools to solve other problems that are not as well served by traditional computing platforms.
 Historically, cellular automata have been particularly useful in modelling, specifically in dynamic physical systems and to visualize complex pattern evolutions.
 Because cells in a cellular automata are only affected by their immediate neighbors, they're useful for modelling physical systems that are only directly affected